 - you need to work on a system that doesn’t have an OS installed

 - you need to flash a BIOS or other firmware from DOS

-- you want to run a low-level utility
+- Do you want to run a low-level utility?

-To know more details and download the application at developer page.
+To know more details and to download the stable application, visit the developer page.

 The Rufus application received an update.
 Now version 3.20 lets you bypass the requirement of a Microsoft account and install Windows 11 on 22H2.
 Version 3.20.1926 (currently in beta).

 1.Turn on the Windows User Experience settings that apply to Windows 10